Antoinechss/DEEP-RL/README.md

-# DEEP REINFORCEMENT LEARNING
+# REINFORCEMENT LEARNING - Intelligent Traffic Signal Control with Partial Detection
-Implementation of a reinforce agent for traffic control at road intersections
+Implementation of the REINFORCE Deep RL algorithm for traffic control at road intersections

 This project aims at implementing a REINFORCE agent and visualize its effectiveness in various applications.